manuelbarbas/primodium/packages/examples/building-upgrade-bounty/README.md

 - [ ] document for external readers
 - [ ] clean up and minimize necessary info from Primodium world
 - [ ] fix \_remappings.txt
+- [ ] Implement `AgreementMembersSystem.sol` for more readability of access permissions